-The Biophysical Analysis platform offers three techniques; Surface Plasmon Resonance (SPR) Isothermal Titration Calorimetry (ITC) and Circular Dichroism Spectroscopy (CD)
+The Biophysical Analysis platform offers four techniques; Surface Plasmon Resonance (SPR) Isothermal Titration Calorimetry (ITC) Mass Photometry (MP) and Circular Dichroism Spectroscopy (CD).

 SPR and ITC are complimentary techniques that can be used to study the binding of biomolecules.
 They can be used to identity interactions and obtain data on the affinity, kinetics, stoichiometry and thermodynamics of the binding interaction.